johnphantom/Dynamic-Stateless-Computer/README.md

 The problem people have when they understand how it works: it is not Turing Complete - it requires an "operator".

-I propose the computer is the hologram and the hologram is the computer, where the computer is the fabric of space-time, only using entanglement - a "Dynamic Stateless Computer" that operates on "Logic Geometry" based only on connections, or links, or pointers - a much more simple computer than the three basic Boolean logic gates operating on mathematical binary bits that is every computer out there.
-The shape is the logic and the logic is the shape, sort of like a truth table that is dynamic where the "truths" change as it runs.

 Through the exercise of the most complex do-while I asked a question related to that, and the answer uses the ancient Chinese/Pascal's Triangle (which millions have looked at over thousands of years) in a new way: https://mathhelpforum.com/threads/combination-lock.17147/

 This word problem illustrates the grenade throwing with a combination lock: You have a combination padlock with four dials on it.
 Each dial has the numbers 0 through 4 on them.
 The lock can have as many 0s as dials, and is set to 0000 by default.
 The lock does not allow you to use any number between 1 and 4 two or more times in the combination.
 The following combinations are valid: 0123 1234 0103 0010 4031.
 The following combinations are invalid: 0113 4014 0202 4444.
 How many possible combinations are there?